Dog Ownership & Registration

 Katherine Town Council regularly have dogs for sale from the pound where they have been found abandoned, handed in or picked up without identification by members of the public.

-People are welcome to purchase the animals at a cost of $30.00 - for further information on finding a new family pet, including registration details please contact Council's Ranger on 08 8972 5500.
+People are welcome to purchase the animals - for further information on finding a new family pet, including registration details please contact Council's Ranger on 08 8972 5500.

 Don't let your new best friend be a Pound Puppy for too long!